High Scoring Large Cap stocks have outperformed low scoring stocks by 90% over last 4 years

 Balance Sheet: Strong Balance Sheet.

-Momentum: Stock is suffering a negative price momentum.
-Stock is down -6.6% in last 30 days.
+Momentum: Stock price has a strong positive momentum.
+Stock is up 8.2% in last 30 days.

 Investor Care | |